 The business entity concept states that you must separately record the transactions associated with a business from those of its owners or other businesses.
-Doing so requires the use of separate accounting records for the business that completely exclude the assets and liabilities of any other entity or owner.
-This concept is one of the basic accounting principles.
+Doing so requires the use of separate accounting records for the business that completely exclude the assets and liabilities of any other entity or the owner.
+Without this concept, the records of multiple entities would be intermingled, making it quite difficult to discern the financial or taxable results of a single business.

 Here are several examples of the business entity concept: